-Please note: the legal advice given in this article is correct as of 24/03/20.
-As the situation develops, guidance is subject to change and, while we will do our best to give you up to date information, it is always advisable to speak with a solicitor for specific advice.
+Please note: the legal advice given in this article is correct as of 08/01/21.
+As the coronavirus pandemic continues, government guidance is subject to change and, while we will do our best to give you up to date information, it is always advisable to speak with a solicitor for specific advice.

-Boris Johnson has placed the UK on lockdown as the government seeks to stem the spread of coronavirus, and preventing travel to and from work unless it is essential.
+Boris Johnson has placed the UK on a third lockdown as the government seeks to stem the spread of coronavirus and the new variant.

-It is believed regulations will come out from the Prime Minister’s announcement last night and we will keep you updated with this as and when the information is released.
+Continued Government guidance is expected as the situation progresses.
+As always, we will keep you updated with this as and when the information is released.

-Farleys Solicitors specialise in employment law & HR for businesses and employees.
+Farleys Solicitors specialise in employment law & HR for employees and businesses.
 If you or your business requires HR & employment law advice and support in relation to the current Covid-19 / Coronavirus situation and/or in relation to any other specific area of employment law please do not hesitate to contact us on 0845 287 0939 or send your enquiry by email.